drewkerrigan/riak-ruby-ledger/README.md

 In the above situation of a failed increment operation, your application has two choices:

-1. Retry the operation
-	a.
-This could result in the operation occuring twice causing what is called **positive counter drift**
+1. Retry the operation: This could result in the operation occuring twice causing what is called **positive counter drift**
-2. Don't retry the operation
-	b.
-This could result in the operation never occuring at all causing **negative counter drift**
+2. Don't retry the operation: This could result in the operation never occuring at all causing **negative counter drift**

 As such it doesn't make sense to use plain GCounters or PNCounters to store any counter that needs to be accurate.